cnorick/curse-of-strahd-notes/Locations/Death House.md

 >
 >Now, in the middle of altar, surrounded by what's left of her dwindling cult, [[Gustav Durst|Mr. Durst]] nowhere to be found.
 She lays baby [[Walter]] on the dais.
 She says the required words.
 She pulls out a knife.
 She completes the ritual.
 >
 >A black cloud engulfs the room.
 The cultists try to run, but they're swallowed up. [[Elizabeth Durst|Mrs. Durst]] falls to her knees, trembling.
-The [[Dark Powers]] have given to her the un-aging body she so desired, but she can't help but consider its cost as her mind completes its total corruption.
+The [[Dark Powers]] have given to her the un-aging body she so desired, but she can't help but consider its cost as the full corruption of her mind is fulfilled.
 >
 >Flash once more, and you're in the Main Hall of the house.
 It's filthy, covered in cobwebs and dust.
 Before you stands a spectral [[Rosevalda|Rose]] holding a sleeping baby [[Walter]].
 By her side, [[Thornboldt|Thorn]] cradles his doll, for the first time unfearful.
 And behind [[Rosevalda|Rose]] stands a young, transparent [[Margaret]], her hand on [[Rosevalda|Rose]]'s shoulder.
 >